YicXu/DiRSA/README.md

 # DiRSA
 Diffusion-based Radio Signal Augmentation (DiRSA) algorithm is proposed to significantly expand the training dataset, especially small datasets, while preserving the essential features of the radio signals.
 We will briefly introduce our code files in order of use.
+The RadioML2016.10a dataset download: https://www.deepsig.ai/datasets/
 ## General process
 First, set the variable "iftrain" to True and run "DiRSA_exe.py" to train Diffusion Models of each modulation.
 Then, set the "make_aug_dataset" to True and run "DiRSA_exe.py" again to make augmentation datasets.
 Finally, run "AMC_torch.py" to train the AMC model by augmentation datasets, and run "AMC_figure.py" to evaluate the AMC model.
 Please download and place the ""RadioML2016.10a_dict.pkl"" dataset in the running directory, and pay attention to set the paths of all generated files.
 ## DiRSA_exe.py